Rehabilitation Sciences (PhD)

 The PhD Program in Rehabilitation Sciences is designed to prepare students, with and without professional degrees, for outstanding and fulfilling academic careers in research and teaching.

 Collaborative mentorship is a core component of the program.
-Students are expected to commit to involvement in ongoing research in collaboration with a primary and secondary faculty mentors.
+Students are expected to commit to involvement in ongoing research in collaboration with primary and secondary faculty mentors, who will also help students plan their coursework, identify sites and resources throughout the city for their research, and focus their specialization toward a dissertation topic.

 Program Features